-Hanover Drive Park provides linkages across the neighbourhood.
+Hanover Drive Park provides linkages into and across the park.
 The primary function of Keynsham and Burwood Road Parks are neighbourhood linkage corridors.

-The neighbourhood would benefit from having a connection across Sevenoaks Park linking Plaxtol Court to Kyamba Street thus opening up this valuable activity space to the rest of the neighbourhood.
+The neighbourhood would benefit from having a linkage across Sevenoaks Park linking Plaxtol Court to Kyamba Street thus opening up this valuable activity space to the rest of the neighbourhood.

-- 1. Scribbly Gums Conservation Area - neighbourhood access points should be taken into consideration with the future planning for the Redland Track Park - 2.
-Sevenoaks Street Park - joins a 1.73 ha electricity easement and does have powerlines running overhead.
-As the park is the only recreation area is the mid to southern part of the neighbourhood it needs to provide a range of activities for residents - provide an area for kicking a ball - a community garden could be developed in this park - continue to provide toddler and primary play - provide nature-based play - provide an area for teenagers to hanging out and complementary facilities to the basketball court
+- Scribbly Gums Conservation Area-neighbourhood access points should be taken into consideration with the future planning for the Redland Track Park - 2.
+Sevenoaks Street Park-joins a 1.73 ha electricity easement and does have powerlines running overhead.
+As the park is the only recreation area is the mid to southern part of the neighbourhood it needs to provide a range of activities for residents including an area for kicking a ball, a community garden space, toddler and primary play including nature-based play, an area for hanging out and complementary facilities to the basketball court for physical activity including seating, tables and shelters.
+The area is large enough to accommodate an unfenced dog off-leash area made all the more interesting by the terrain and vegetation cover - Keynsham Street Park is really a recreation corridor providing a link through to Vienna Road for residents of Keynsham Street.
+For the playground to work for the street then it should be moved closer down onto Keynsham Street however replacement is not recommended as much more fulfilling play experiences can be had in Hanover Drive Park

-- and physical activity including seating, tables and shelters - the area is large enough to accommodate an unfenced dog off-leash area made all the more interesting by the terrain and vegetation cover - Keynsham Street Park - a recreation corridor providing a link through to Vienna Road for residents of Keynsham Street - do not replace this play ground equipment at renewal time - 4.
-Hanover Drive Park - currently provides a wide range of activities and should continue to do so - the park plan should be delivered over time and a few extra elements should be considered including extra picnic pergolas with tables and seats particularly near the basketball court - the main picnic shelter needs re-configuration and additional seating can be added - the playground needs extra seating around the outside and the path way needs seating - this park is a fantastic space but the ground surface does not encourage sitting and picnicking on the ground and seating throughout the park is required for park user comfort - the park needs to have a public toilet constructed in the near future (10 years) - replace the timber play fort needs with a community standard playground for toddlers and primary aged children - assess the park for commercial activity
+- 4. Hanover Drive Park currently provides a wide range of activities and should continue to do so.
+The park's master plan should be delivered over time and a few extra elements should be considered including extra picnic pergolas with tables and seats particularly near the basketball court.
+The main picnic shelter need re-configuration and additional seating can be added.
+The playground needs extra seating around the outside and the path way needs seating.
+This park is a fantastic space but the ground surface does not encourage sitting and picnicking on the ground and seating throughout the park is required for park user comfort.
+The park needs to have a public toilet constructed in the near future (10 years).
+The timber play fort needs replacement with a catchment standard playground for toddlers and primary aged children - 5.
+Burwood Road Park currently provides for toddler play.
+The park has an unusual shape but could provide a wider range of recreation activities in this pocket of the neighbourhood including a wider range of toddler play activities spread throughout the park.
+The park could become the toddler play park for the neighbourhood and cater for parent and carers groups as the park is fenced by private fences on three sides and this makes for a safe and secure area for toddlers.
+Equally the same private nature of the park could lend itself to being a local neighbourhood community garden.